Our nationwide Conveyancing team of 43 staff includes Conveyancers and Conveyancing Solicitors who can help you with:

-Whether you’re a first-time buyer, you’ve found your perfect country retreat or making an investment, it’s our aim to ensure your transaction goes as smoothly as possible.
+Whether you’re a first-time buyer, you’ve found your perfect country retreat or making an investment, it’s our aim to ensure your property transaction goes as smoothly as possible.

 We offer clear and practical advice on the legal aspects of buying or selling a house, a flat or land, and can guide you through the often confusing procedures that need to be followed.